Daryn Kagan: Broadcasting Career 1985-2006

 Kagan is one of a handful of national news anchors who was on the air live during the terrorist attacks on the morning of September 11, 2001.
-She reported throughout that day and, in later days, covered the unfolding story from CNN headquarters in Atlanta and from the network's Washington, D.C. bureau.
+She reported throughout the day and, in later days, covered the unfolding story from CNN headquarters in Atlanta and from the network's Washington, D.C. bureau.

-After CNN declined to renew her employment contract, Kagan left CNN on September 1, 2006, to launch DarynKagan.com.
-In November 2006, Kagan discussed leaving CNN for the first time with U.S News & World Report.

-Kagan launched DarynKagan.com, on November 13, 2006.
-The Boston Globe has described Kagan's site as having as "bucking the media tide with an emphasis on stories that illustrate the triumph of the human spirit."
-In an interview with the Los Angeles Times, Kagan discussed her career reinvention, and said "I think it's really important to be informed.
+After CNN declined to renew her employment contract, Kagan left CNN on September 1, 2006, to launch a personal news website, DarynKagan.com, on November 13, 2006.
+The Boston Globe described Kagan's site as having "buck[ed] the media tide with an emphasis on stories that illustrate the triumph of the human spirit."
+In an interview with the Los Angeles Times, Kagan discussed her career, and said "I think it's really important to be informed.
 I just also think it's important to be inspired."

-Kagan has extended her DarynKagan.com brand of content to television news documentaries, radio, and books.
+Kagan went on to extend her DarynKagan.com brand of content to television news documentaries, radio, and books.
 Her first TV film, Breaking the Curse, aired on PBS and won the 2008 Gracie Award for Outstanding Documentary.
-Kagan produced and narrated the film, which told the present day story of one American woman fighting for those living with leprosy in India.
+Kagan produced and narrated the film, which told the story of an American woman fighting for those living with leprosy in India.
 Kagan's first book, What's Possible!, was released in 2008 by Meredith Books, and was described by the Associated Press as "stories about people who overcame obstacles to achieve dreams."
-Her next film, Solartown USA, about a Wisconsin town that made a commitment to solar power in the 1970s.
+Her next documentary, Solartown USA, was about a Wisconsin town that made a commitment to solar power in the 1970s.
 Oprah Radio began to run DarynKagan.com content each day beginning in March 2009 on SIRIUS XM radio.

-Awards

-Kagan's post-CNN projects have been honored with awards that include the 2008 Gracie Award for Outstanding Documentary for her PBS film Breaking the Curse, as well as the Interactive Media Award for DarynKagan.com, which serves as the base of her media company.